eliteevince/todo-springboot-angular8/README.md

 5. For angualr project serach angular in eclipse market
 6. You will find angular plugin http://marketplace.eclipse.org/content/angular-ide and install it.

-#### Import Spring, angular in eclipse and sql file
+#### Import Spring, angular modules in eclipse and sql file in MySql

-1. Find springboot-rest from downloaded package trunk folder and import it into eclipse.
+1. Find springboot-rest module from downloaded git repository trunk folder and import it into eclipse.
-2. click import with angular project and select todo-angular8 from dowloaded package trunk folder.
+2. click import with angular module and select todo-angular8 from dowloaded git repository trunk folder.
 3. Right click on springboot-rest and maven clean-install from eclipse
-4. If any error occurs please check common error section https://github.com/eliteevince/todo-springboot-angular8/blob/master/README.md#common-errors
+4. If any error occurs then kindly check common error section https://github.com/eliteevince/todo-springboot-angular8/blob/master/README.md#common-errors
-5. On downloaded package you will find sql folder, and import todo_manager.sql in mysql
+5. Import todo_manager.sql in mysql from downloaded git repository sql folder.
 6. Find application.properties from springboot-rest and change username and password according to MySql(Also change port if required)

 #### Run projects
 1. Right click on springboot-rest and run as Java Application
 2. Select JavaApplication SpringDemoApplication (from package todoweb.SpringDemoApplication.java)
-3. If any error occurs please check common error section https://github.com/eliteevince/todo-springboot-angular8/blob/master/README.md#common-errors
+3. If any error occurs then kindly check common error section https://github.com/eliteevince/todo-springboot-angular8/blob/master/README.md#common-errors
 4. Right click on todo-angular8 and run with angular web application
 5. Project will run on browser automatically.
 It may take some time to run first time.